connor-passe/connor-passe.github.io/_posts/test.md

----
-layout: post
-title: "Machine Learning for Signal Propagation"
-date: 2022-11-01
-categories: projects
-featured_image: FSPL.svg
-excerpt_separator: <!--more-->
----
+# Developing a Surrogate Modeling-Based Signal Propagation Model

+Background / Motivation:

 I was interested in exploring the feasibility of performing signal propagation modeling on a mobile device.
-While signal propagation modeling is not a new field (it dates back to the 1950’s), the concept of doing so accurately *and* in a computationally-constrained environment is fairly novel. <!--more--> Most simulation packages are firmly focused on accuracy above all else and can only be run in a dedicated desktop environment.
+While signal propagation modeling is not a new field (it dates back to the 1950’s), the concept of doing so accurately *and *in a computationally-constrained environment is fairly novel.
+Most simulation packages are firmly focused on accuracy above all else and can only be run in a dedicated desktop environment.
 I was interested in developing an application that could do the following:

 * Perform calculations on a mobile device in a reasonable timeframe